nonnb/nonnb.github.io/SmartGit/Latest/GUI/GitCommands/Branching/Conflict-Solver.md

 - **Close** - Closes the Conflict Solver.
 If you haven't saved changes, you will be prompted to do so.
 The Conflict Solver will warn you if there are any unresolved conflicts remaining in the Working tree file.

 If you have a preference for another 3 way merge tool for resolving merge conflicts, you can substitute the SmartGit Conflict Solver with another standalone tool.
-TODO link Refer to [Preferences | Tools](../../Preferences/Tools.md#conflict-solvers) for instructions on how to switch to another Conflict Resolver tool.
+Please refer to [Preferences | Tools](../../Preferences/Tools.md#conflict-solvers) for instructions on how to do this.